Polight/lego/README.md

 You can create a simple reusable Web Components for your HTML website or build a full fledge app with it.
 It's as light as powerful, fully driven by the web-browsers standards.

-Various applications are running Lego in production for years now.
+Various applications are running LEGO in production for years now.
 Because of the standards and the zero dependency you can rely on it for the long term.

-Your site/app will still running and remain editable in 10+ years, and as long as web browsers will exist.
+Your site/app will still run and remain editable in 10+ years, and as long as web browsers will exist.

 ## How Does LEGO Work?